josh-angert/google-data-analytics-case-study/README.md

 ### 1. Introduction
 ------------
 The scenario for this Case Study is as follows: I am a junior data analyst working in the marketing analyst team at Cyclistic, a fictional bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, the marketing team wants to understand how casual riders and annual members use Cyclistic bikes differently.
-(Customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.)
+(Customers who purchase single-ride or full-day passes are referred to as Casual Riders, and customers who purchase annual memberships are referred to as Annual Members.)

 I created various SQL queries (using Microsoft SQL Server Management Studio) and Tableau to process, analyze and visualize the data from this case study.
 Links to the SQL scripts and my Tableau dashboard can be found below.
 - **SQL scripts**: